columose/columose/README.md

 * Cleaned dataset using standard EEG protocol (see project 1).
 * Performed time-series analyses and visualised the results of statistical tests using MATLAB.
 * Presented findings of research study at a national conference.
+* The figures below capture the findings of our study quite nicely.
+Illusory 'filling-in' of surfaces occurs with a 'spreading-out' of cortical activity.
 * For access to the complete thesis and poster, see the following [repository](https://github.com/columose/Colour-Perception.git).

 ![figure](https://github.com/columose/columose/blob/bd11dc061999938ed605dfc0232e398c65ec407b/Github%20figures/Colour%20perception.png)